VAMDC/DocJavaTools/TAPValidator/source/gui_settings.rst

 	This mode may be used for testing of local deployment of TAP-VAMDC node software, or to verify operation of remote node.

+	* Registry Base URL
+		If for some reason you don't have a link to Capabilities node, you may ask VAMDC registry for a list of VAMDC-TAP nodes

 	* VAMDC-TAP Capabilities endpoint
 		If you use Python/Django node software or Java implementation of one, all what you need to specify is TAPService capabilities endpoint URL.
 		Validation tool will automatically retrieve TAP endpoint address from it.
 		Also for each query it will be checking that availability endpoint tells that service is available.
+		A list of ten last used Capabilities endpoints is available. endpoints gathered from Registry will also appear here.

 	* VAMDC-TAP sync endpoint
 		If for some reason TAP endpoint url reported in your service capabilities is inaccessible,